How to Make an Adjustable Router Template Guide

 Step 5: Connect all base plates together

-To connect the base plates together attach an 11cm long HDF strip on top of the T-track, leaving an overlap of 6cm.
+To connect the base plates together attach a 110 mm long HDF strip on top of the T-track, leaving an overlap of 60 mm.
 To attach the strip, use wood glue and screws.

-And this is what the finished router template guide looks like.
+And this is what the finished DIY router template guide looks like.

-NOTE: Try to make all the cuts as perpendicular as possible.
-If by any chance after assembling all the pieces together you will not end up with square corners, the routed slots in the connecting strips will allow for additional adjustments, making it possible to copy the desired shape.
+NOTE: When building the jig, try to make all the cuts and glue-ups as perpendicular as possible.
+If by any chance after assembling all the pieces together, you do not end up with square corners, the routed slots in the connecting strips will allow for additional adjustments, making it still possible to copy the desired shape.

-How to Use an Adjustable Router Template Guide for Squares and Rectangles
+How to Use an Adjustable Router Template Guide for Cutting Square Holes in Wood

-An adjustable router template guide is used to accurately and precisely cut specific shapes in the stock.
+An adjustable router template guide can be used to accurately and precisely cut specific shapes in the stock.
 It can be used to cut squares and rectangles of different sizes, to cut mortises and cavities, or dados and rabbets depending on the shape and the setup of the template.

-The adjustable router template jig can be assembled in minutes.
+One of the biggest benefits is that it can be assembled in minutes.
 Once assembled there is no need to disassemble it again.
-The four sides of the jig can be easily adjusted to the required dimensions using wing nuts.
+The four sides of the jig can be easily adjusted to the required dimensions using bolts and wing nuts.

-3. Clamp the router jig to the cut piece and the workbench
+- Secure the router template to both the workpiece and the workbench to ensure stability.

 NOTE: If the template is used with guide bushings take into account the offset of the bushing and the diameter of the router bit.